rust-cookbook/cookbook/README.md

 A collection of delicious recipes for the Rust programming language.
 Bon Appétit.

 # Todo
 A list of topics that are worth considering.
-Some of these topics have been taking from the Python 3 cookbook.
+Some of these topics have been taken from the Python 3 Cookbook.
-  - Finding the Largest or Smallest N Items in an Slice, Iterator, or Range(?) object like a Set.
+  - Finding the largest or smallest N Items in an Slice, Iterator, or Range(?) object like a Set.
   - Implementing a Priority Queue (Constructing an iterator problem).
   - Implementing a mutable iterator.
   - Intersecting Hasmaps?
 Union of Hashmaps?